MateuszMikielewicz/SRv6_Kathara/README.md

 The switches are prepared with a SRv6 path added bettwen hosts 2001:1:2::1 and 2001:2:4::1.

+NOTE:
+The instructions on how to modify Kathara Docker images needed to run this network are not ready yet.

 ## Network Scenario

 This is the network scenario topology: